Mindwerks/worldengine/README.md

 _The current stable version is 0.18.0_

-You can generate your own world, including images (heigthmap, biomes, etc.).
+You can generate the data for your own world, including a number of images (heigthmap, biomes, etc.).

 For example: